-Note: I will set the time on your watch as the last build step (I know what timezone you are in).
+Note: I will set the time on your watch as the last build step.
 I will also set the GMT hand to GMT/UTC time.
 Then I will monitor its time for 24 hours before shipping.

 Before you can set or change the time on your watch, you have to un-screw the crown.

 - Position 1 (I) – Position of rest.
 Crown screwed in snug (not tight).

 - Position 2 (II) – Crown in date setting mode and in position for setting the GMT hand.
 Clockwise turn sets the date.
 Counter clockwise turn sets the 24 hour GMT hand.